Let the Noise Speak: Harnessing Noise for a Unified Defense Against Adversarial and Backdoor Attacks: Implementation

 \subsection{Software Implementation}

 We implement \sysname using Python 3.10.
-We use PyTorch~\cite{paszke2019pytorch} to develop the classifier and the autoencoder.
-For implementing the attacks, we utilize the Torchattacks~\cite{kim2020torchattacks} and Adversarial Robustness Toolbox (ART)~\cite{art2018} libraries, and for the AD model, we use PyOD library~\cite{zhao2019pyod}.
-All experiments run on a server equipped with an Intel Core i7-8700K CPU running at 3.70GHz, a GeForce RTX 2080 Ti GPU, and Ubuntu 18.04.3 LTS.
+We use PyTorch to develop the classifier and the autoencoder.
+We utilize Torchattacks~\cite{kim2020torchattacks} and Adversarial Robustness Toolbox (ART)~\cite{art2018} libraries for implementing adversarial attacks, Backdoorbox~\cite{li2023backdoorbox} for backdoor models, and we use the PyOD library~\cite{zhao2019pyod} for the AD models.
+All experiments run on a server equipped with an Intel Core i7-8700K CPU running at 3.70GHz, a GeForce RTX 2080 Ti GPU, and Ubuntu 18.04.3.